rootEnginear/bta-rootenginear-mods/README.md

 # Sort Chest

-Organize your chests instantly with a single click
+Organize your chest instantly with a single click

 This mod added several buttons in chest GUI.